sagemath/trac_to_gh/Issue 4250.md

 # Issue 4250: In QQ[t], 2**t should raise an error, but it crashes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4250

 Original creator: SimonKing